hsf-training/hsf-training-cpp-webpage/_episodes/10-auto-decltype.md

 ~~~
 {: .language-cpp}

-Note : this only works if the declaration and the definition (body) of the function are in the same file (i.e. inline or template functions).
+> This only works if the declaration and the definition (body) of the function are in the same file
+> (i.e. inline or template functions).
+{: .callout}

 # Soon in C++20 : `auto` for function arguments